Welcome Being Told

 POSSIBLE HOGWASH

 About that “fruit of the ground….”
-I doubt this, and I honestly haven’t done any study of the matter, but what if it “fruit of the ground” refers to windfall?
+I doubt this, and I honestly haven’t done any study of the matter, but what if “fruit of the ground” refers to windfall?
 Have you ever walked by a peach tree or an apple tree and been tempted to pick up a fruit that has fallen to the ground and then chomp into it?
 No?
 Me either.
 That fruit probably isn’t worth much.
 In any case, SOMETHING about Cain’s offering fell short of “doing what is right.”

 As we read the account, notice something astounding: Cain murders his brother even after God has tried to reason with him.